-We currently own and operate a fleet of six LNG carriers, consisting of the three LNG carriers in our Initial Fleet, the Clean Energy, the Ob River and the Amur River (formerly named the Clean Force), and three 2013-built Ice Class LNG carriers that we subsequently acquired from our Sponsor the Arctic Aurora, the Yenisei River, and the Lena River, which we refer to collectively as our "Fleet."
-The vessels in our Fleet have an average age of 5.7 years and are contracted under multi-year charters with BG Group, Gazprom, Statoil and Yamal with an average remaining charter term, as of April 15, 2016, of approximately 10.4 years, including the charter agreements relating to the Yenisei River and the Lena River relating to the Yamal LNG Project.
-The Yamal LNG Project charter agreements relating to the Yenisei River and the Lena River relating to the cancellation of the charter agreement at the charterer's option, in which case we would not realize any revenues under such charter agreements.
+As of March 8, 2018, we owned and operated a fleet of six LNG carriers, consisting of the three modern steam turbine LNG carriers in our Initial Fleet, the Clean Energy, the Ob River and the Amur River (formerly named the Clean Force), and three modern tri-fuel diesel electric (TFDE) propulsion technology Ice Class LNG carriers that we subsequently acquired from our Sponsor the Arctic Aurora, the Yenisei River, and the Lena River, which we collectively refer to as our "Fleet."
+As of March 8, 2017, the vessels in our Fleet had an average age of 7.6 years and are contracted under multi-year charters with an average remaining charter term of approximately 10.3 years, including the charter agreements into which we have already entered but whose terms have not yet commenced.
+The charter agreements with Yamal for the Yenisei River and the Lena River are subject to important conditions, which, unless satisfied, may result in the cancellation of the charter agreement at the charterer's option, in which case we would not realize any revenues under such charter agreements.